filecoin-project/specs/src/listings/data_structures.md

 The ticket is represented concretely by the `Ticket` data structure.
-Whenever the Filecoin protocol refers to ticket values (notably in crafting {{<sref post "PoSTs">}} or running leader election), what is meant is that the bytes of the `VDFResult` field in the `Ticket` struct are used.
+Whenever the Filecoin protocol refers to ticket values (notably in crafting {{<sref post "PoSTs">}} or running leader election), what is meant is that the bytes of the `VRFResult` field in the `Ticket` struct are used.
-Specifically, tickets are compared lexicographically, interpreting the bytes of the `VDFResult` as an unsigned integer value (little-endian).
+Specifically, tickets are compared lexicographically, interpreting the bytes of the `VRFResult.Output` as an unsigned integer value (little-endian).

 # ElectionProof